 Why Transcription and Translation are Coupled in Prokaryotes

-Transcription occurs where the DNA is, translation is done by ribosomes in the cytoplasm.
-Prokaryotes unlike eukaryotes have no karyon, meaning nucleus.
-Therfore prokaryotic genomic DNA is located in the cytoplasma.
-So when prokaryotic DNA is transcribed, ribosomes attatch to the mRNA and start transcription but at the same time already started to be translated.
-So transcription and translation are coupled.
+Prokaryotes unlike eukaryotes has no nucleus.
+Thus, prokaryotic genomic DNA is present in the cytoplasm.
+When prokaryotic DNA is transcribed then ribosomes attach to the mRNA and transcription and translation are coupled.
 But in eukaryotes, the transscription is done in the nucleus, when the RNA is finished, it is processed (splicing, polyA etc. ) and transported to the cytoplasm where it is transcribed.
 So in eukayotes transcription and translation are not coupled….